bboygg/bboygg.github.io/HTTPSTUDY.md

 > Web client is web browser like chrome, firefox etc.
 <p>&nbsp;</p>

-* Resource
+* 1.3Resource
 > Web server do manage the web resource and provide it.
 Resource is all kinds of the file. (can be program as well.)
 <p>&nbsp;</p>
-    * Media Type <br />
-    * dsdf
+1.3.1Media Type
-Web server attach the MIME type to all the HTTP object data.
+> Web server attach the MIME type to all the HTTP object data.
 MIME means "Multipurpose Internet Mail Extensions" <br />
 * HTML: text/html
 * plain ASCII: text/plain
 * JPEG: image/jpeg
 * GIF: image/gif
 * Apple quick time video: video/quicktime
 * MS ppt: application/vnd.ms-powerpoint

-    * URI "uniform resourse identifier <br />
+1.3.2 URI "uniform resourse identifier
-Each web server resource have their own name, so client can point out specific resource. the name of the resource is URI, and It's like postbox of Internet.
-URI hava two kinds of type URL and URN. <br />
+> Each web server resource have their own name, so client can point out specific resource. the name of the resource is URI, and It's like postbox of Internet.
+URI hava two kinds of type URL and URN.